dogfuntom/REEE/documentation/the log.md

 - It won't be used in release version without heavy changes.
 - It's always available at <https://github.com/sniklaus/youtube-watchmarker> for our inspiration.

-Thus, there's no point in commiting it to git.
+Thus, there's no point in commiting it to git or being bound by its license.

-Also, removed youtube.js, youtube.css and background.js for the same reason (not used, not modified).

 jquery.js
 ---